eye-division/johncammack/_publications/communicating-financial-management-with-non-finance-people.md

   all three Practical Action Books for &pound;30</a>.</p><p>Also available through on-line booksellers</p>
 description_teaser_markdown: >-
-  Strong financial management skills are essential to promote high programme standards in international development organizations.
   Many non-finance people find numbers and financial techniques difficult, and some just give up or expect someone else to handle them.
 However, NGO managers and other staff are responsible for sound financial management and without full understanding their programmes will be at best less effective, and at worst vulnerable to going unfunded.
-To help avoid these problems, many development agencies provide financial training for their non-finance staff, and also their partners.
-But just providing more skills training does not address all the issues.
 Poor communication about financial information, by both finance and non-finance people, often seems to cause a block.
 publication_date: 2012-06-01 00:00:00
 publisher: Practical Action Publishing
 permalink: /publications/communicating-financial-management-with-non-finance-people/